davidmegginson/diterator/README.md

 provider_org | The source of the funds in the transaction. | Organisation receiver_org | The destination of the funds in the transaction. | Organisation disbursement_channel | _Not yet implemented_ |
-sectors | A list of transaction sectors (all vocabularies), overriding the activity defaults. | list of CodedItem sectors_by_vocabulary | Transaction sectors grouped by [sector vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/sectorvocabulary/). | dict with lists of CodedItem recipient_countries | A list of recipient countries, overriding the activity defaults. | list of CodedItem recipient_regions | A list of recipient regions, overriding the activity defaults. | list of CodedItem flow_type | _Not yet implemented_ | finance_type | _Not yet implemented_ | aid_type | _Not yet implemented_ |
+sectors | A list of transaction sectors (all vocabularies), overriding the activity defaults.
+If the transaction has no sectors, return the activity's sectors as a default.
+You can use transaction.get_nodes("sector") to check if the transaction specifies its own. | list of CodedItem sectors_by_vocabulary | Transaction sectors grouped by [sector vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/sectorvocabulary/).
+Will default to the activity's sectors if the transaction does not specify its own. | dict with lists of CodedItem recipient_countries | A list of recipient countries, overriding the activity defaults.
+If the transaction has no recipient countries, return the activity's recipient countries as a default.
+You can use transaction.get_nodes("recipient-country") to check if the transaction specifies its own. | list of CodedItem recipient_regions | A list of recipient regions, overriding the activity defaults.
+If the transaction has no recipient regions, return the activity's recipient regions as a default.
+You can use transaction.get_nodes("recipient-region") to check if the transaction specifies its own. | list of CodedItem flow_type | _Not yet implemented_ | finance_type | _Not yet implemented_ | aid_type | _Not yet implemented_ |